canquillo09/InfoSec-Glossary/README.md

 Hybrid Attack - A Hybrid Attack builds on the dictionary attack method by adding numerals and symbols to dictionary words.<br></br>
 Hybrid Encryption - An application of cryptography that combines two or more encryption algorithms, particularly a combination of symmetric and asymmetric encryption.<br></br>
 # I-K
+Identity as a Service (IDaaS) - A cloud-based authentication built and operated by a third-party provider.
+IDaaS companies supply cloud-based authentication or identity management to enterprises who subscribe.<br></br>
+Identity Provider (IdP) - A service that stores and manages digital identities.
+Companies use these services to allow their employees or users to connect with the resources they need.
+They provide a way to manage access, adding or removing privileges, while security remains tight.<br></br>
+Incident Handling - Incident Handling is an action plan for dealing with intrusions, cyber-theft, denial of service, fire, floods, and other security-related events.
+It is comprised of a six step process: Preparation, Identification, Containment, Eradication, Recovery, and Lessons Learned.<br></br>
+Incident Response Plan - The documentation of a predetermined set of instructions or procedures to detect, respond to, and limit consequences of a malicious cyber attacks against an organization’s information systems(s).<br></br>
+Information Security Management System (ISMS) - An Information Security Management System describes and demonstrates your organisation’s approach to information security and privacy.
+It will help you identify and address the threats and opportunities around your valuable information and any related assets.
+That protects your organisation from security breaches and shields it from disruption if and when they do happen.<br></br>
+Internet Control Message Protocol (ICMP) - An Internet Standard protocol that is used to report error conditions during IP datagram processing and to exchange other information concerning the state of the IP network.<br></br>
+Internet Message Access Protocol (IMAP) - A protocol that defines how a client should fetch mail from and return mail to a mail server.
+IMAP is intended as a replacement for or extension to the Post Office Protocol (POP).<br></br>
+Intrusion Detection System (IDS) - A security management system for computers and networks.
+An IDS gathers and analyzes information from various areas within a computer or a network to identify possible security breaches, which include both intrusions (attacks from outside the organization) and misuse (attacks from within the organization).<br></br>
+Intrusion Prevention System (IPS) - Software that has all the capabilities of an intrusion detection system and can also attempt to stop possible incidents.<br></br>
+IP Flood - A denial of service attack that sends a host more echo request ("ping") packets than the protocol implementation can handle.<br></br>
+Just-In-Time (JIT) provisioning - Enables automatic user account creation in an IdP the first time a user authenticates with a directory server delegated authentication or Desktop SSO.<br></br>